 Credit Losses.
 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments."
 This ASU, as subsequently amended, requires entities to estimate lifetime expected credit losses for financial instruments not measured at fair value through net income, including trade and other receivables, net investments in leases, financial receivables, debt securities, and other financial instruments, which may result in earlier recognition of credit losses.
 Further, the new current expected credit loss model may affect how entities estimate their allowance for loss for receivables that are current with respect to their payment terms.
-ASU 2016-13 is effective for the Partnership for interim and annual periods beginning October 1, 2020 (Fiscal
+ASU 2016-13 is effective for the Partnership for interim and annual periods beginning

-2021).
-Early adoption is permitted.
+October 1, 2020 (Fiscal 2021).
+Early adoption is permitted, however, the Partnership expects to adopt the new guidance in the first quarter of Fiscal 2021.
 The Partnership is in the process of assessing the impact on its financial statements from the adoption of the new guidance.

 Reference Rate Reform.
 In March 2020, the FASB issued ASU 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
-This ASU provides entities temporary optional guidance to ease potential accounting burdens to transition away from LIBOR or other reference rates that are expected to be discontinued and replaced with alternative reference rates.
+This ASU provides entities with temporary optional guidance to ease potential accounting burdens to transition away from LIBOR or other reference rates that are expected to be discontinued and replaced with alternative reference rates.
 This ASU applies to all entities that have contracts, hedging relationships and other transactions affected by reference rate reform.
 The provisions in this ASU, among other things, simplify contract modification accounting.
-ASU 2020-04 is effective upon issuance and entities may elect to apply the amendments prospectively through December 31, 2022.
+ASU 2020-04 is effective upon issuance and entities are able to apply the amendments prospectively through December 31, 2022.
 The Partnership is in the process of assessing the impact on its financial statements from the adoption of the new guidance and determining the period in which the optional expedients will be elected.